bahrus/sceadu-fax/README.md

 **NB:**  This component might not play well with other rendering libraries.
 For a rendering library to be compatible with this component, it must use the following API:

-1. If the contents "owned" by xtal-fragment need to be moved to a new location in the DOM tree, this should be done via newDestination.appendChild($0.extractContents()) where $0 is the instance of xtal-fragment.
+1. If the contents "grouped" by sceadu-fæx need to be moved to a new location in the DOM tree, this should be done via newDestination.appendChild($0.extractContents()) where $0 is the instance of sceadu-fæx.
-2. The rendering library may need to skip over the owned siblings when updating the DOM, via $0.nextUnownedSibling, where $0 is the instance of xtal-fragment (unless the renderer is aware of the contents of the template xtal-fragment is copying from).
+2. The rendering library may need to skip over the owned siblings when updating the DOM, via $0.nextUngroupedSibling, where $0 is the instance of sceadu-fæx (unless the renderer is aware of the contents of the template sceadu-fæx is copying from).

 ## What happens when the template child of sceadu-fæx gets replaced?
 [TODO]